google/meet-on-fhir/README.md

 ## EHR writeback configuration

 EHR writeback can be enabled/disabled in settings.json.
+An address and a port must be provided for the app to establish TCP connection.
+In addition, a list of authorized FHIR server endpoints must also be provided to prevent the feature from being abused - a caller must pass an authorized FHIR server endpoint if the request triggers any EHR writeback.
 If enabled, the app will report patient arrived events and appointment status changes by sending MLLP-encoded HL7 messages to the specified EHR address and port.
 The running environment must be allowed to establish TCP socket with the EHR server.